-Pay Governance, the Committee's independent compensation consultant, typically provides research, market data, and survey information each year regarding executive compensation.
-At the
+Pay Governance, the Committee's independent compensation consultant, provides reports to the Committee throughout each year containing research, market data, survey information, and information regarding trends and developments in executive compensation.
+At the Committee's request, Pay

-Committee's request, Pay Governance advises the Committee on all principal aspects of executive compensation including the competitiveness of program design and award values.
-Pay Governance ordinarily provides the Committee, on an annual basis, with a written executive compensation analysis with respect to the named executive officers.
+Governance advises the Committee on all principal aspects of executive compensation including the competitiveness of program design and award values.
+Pay Governance ordinarily provides the Committee, on an annual basis, with a final written executive compensation analysis with respect to the named executive officers.
 The written analysis generally addresses, among other things, the following: